vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 ---
 In this blog we already talked about various devices to be connected with Peakboard and build beautiful applictions.
 One family of devices are I/O devices.
 These are used to connect any kind of sensors like light barriers, buttons, temperature sensors, or countlesse others.
 On the output side we often see actors like traffic lights or sound alarms.

-On the market there are literally hundreds of these I/O devices and and the overall majority of those work very well with Peakboard.
+On the market there are literally hundreds of these I/O devices and the overall majority of those work very well with Peakboard.
 This might be confusing for customers who just started their journey and still try to figure out on which brand or device to build their architecture.
-In his article we will discuss the five typical ways to connect to an I/O device and then introduce four I/O devies along with their features.
+In his article we will discuss the five typical ways to connect to an I/O device and then introduce four I/O devices along with their features.

 ## Techical connectivity